 A nuclear cataract is the most common type of cataract.
-This type of cataract begins with a gradual hardening and yellowing of the center of lens, called the nucleus.
+Nuclear cataracts begin with a gradual hardening and yellowing of the center of lens, called the nucleus.
 This hardening gradually expands to the other layers of the lens.
-Nuclear cataracts cause light to scatter when it passes through the lens, which decreases the amount of light to the retina.
-If left untreated, these symptoms will increase in severity, eventually leading to severe vision loss that can only be restored through surgery.
+The cataract causes light to scatter when it passes through the lens, which decreases the amount of light to the retina.
+If left untreated, these symptoms will increase in severity, eventually leading to major vision loss that can only be restored through surgery.

 All clinical services and programs are part of University of Utah Hospitals & Clinics